Nitinsoni03062024/Nitin.soni/_posts/2024-6-10-Docker-And-Container.md

 11:- **ENTRYPOINT**

 We can't user this parametter 2 times, when we required any command from the user end, then requred this parametter

+> **This is a example of docker file**

+{% highlight ruby %}
+dfgdfdf
+{% endhighlight %}

+# What is Docker Compose.

+Container creation activity, container deletion,modification.

+we are represent 2 name of docker compose,
+1. docker-compose.yaml
+2. docker-compose.yml

+Docker compose basically work on yaml formate, we can put instractions and run command with help of yaml language, and yaml it's support only 3 formate,

+1. Keys

+- string
+- listing
+- mapping

+> 1. String :-

+-  - key : Value

+> 2. Listing :-

+-   key:
+-    - value1
+-    - value2
+-    - value3

+> Mapping :-

+-   - Key:-
+-      - key:value1
+-      - key:value2

+> **Now we are creating docker compose file**

+- 1. First, we are create docker compose file,
+  - Exmaple,

+  vim docker-compose.yml (This formate is must for docker compose file) , if you will take a diffrent file then, docker compose file will not run.

+And, docker-compose up -d (From this command we will run docker compose file)

 # Keep Learning......